Chinese Imperial Tribute: Northern Song Dynasty Ding Kiln White Ware Saucer-Formed Mouth Vase

 with Incised Female Figures

 Northern Song Dynasty Official Ding Kiln Imperial White Ware Vase, characterized by its elegant design featuring incised female faces and lotus flowers, as well as two strap handles.
 The piece is adorned with a translucent ivory-colored glaze, applied over an off-white body that exhibits subtle tear streaks indicative of authenticity.
-Notably, the vase is enhanced by two silver bands around the rim and base, both presenting a distinctive black patina.
+Notably, the vase is enhanced by two silver bands around the rim and base, both of which present a distinctive black patina.
 This vase, likely a tribute piece, bears the incised character "guan" on its base, signifying its official provenance.
 The dimensions of the vase are approximately 11 1/8 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Ding Kiln Persimmon Glaze Vase with Wing Handles from the